6 Simple Ways to Fight Back Against Plaque

 Rinsing your mouth with water isn’t the only way to keep food particles from mixing with your saliva to create plaque.
 Flossing or using a toothpick between meals can also help to keep food particles trapped between your teeth from becoming a snack for your mouth’s bad bacteria.
 Flossing can also be a gentle way to scrape away at any potential plaque that may build up between your teeth, too.

 While there’s nothing wrong with indulging in sweets now and then, the sugars in the foods your eating can pose a potential threat to your dental health if you’re not careful.
 As we mentioned above, the bad bacteria in your mouth love sugars and carbohydrates the most, and the acids these bacteria release after eating those particles will wear away at your enamel.
 Try to avoid eating foods and drinking beverages that have high sugar content or are high in carbohydrates so these particles don’t make their way into the bellies of these bacteria.

 Finally, one of the best ways to keep plaque at bay is to visit your local dentists regularly to maintain your oral health.
 Dentists have the ability to professionally clean your teeth and they have the special tools necessary to scrape away tartar.
 What’s more, dentists can also provide fillings.
 Fillings are when your dentist cleans out the bad bacteria and decay from your tooth before filling in the cavity to prevent further decay.

-If you’re looking for local dentists to help protect your teeth from plaque, Loudoun Dental Associates has you covered.
+Whether you are in Ashburn VA, South Riding VA or Brambelton VA, if you’re looking for local dentists to help protect your teeth from plaque, Loudoun Dental Associates has you covered.
 To learn more about our dental checkups and services, contact us today.